50 Worst Habits for Your Heart

 - Natriuretic peptides.
 This is a protein produced by your heart and blood vessels and a high level can indicate an issue.

-The Remedy Rx: No matter your age, it's important to get a thorough blood work panel completed each year.
+The Rx: No matter your age, it's important to get a thorough blood work panel completed each year.
 If your doctor orders you to get specific blood tests, don't delay.
 Having your blood work on file can help your doctor to quickly and accurately identify a problem with your heart.

 You Carry a Spare Tire